thuytv-gl/snake-rust/README.md

 ## TODO:
 - [x] draw a board with corssterm
 - [x] snake can move and turn accordingly
+- [x] snake can eat fruit and growth
-- [ ] randomize the fruit and make it appear (not collide with the snake)
+- [ ] randomize the fruit (not collide with the snake)
-- [ ] snake can eat fruit and growth
+- [ ] game end when: snake collide itself, bump to wall
+- [ ] show score on screen

 ## Dependencies